iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 iPhone Announcements Not Expected for 2025

-On the matter of what’s not coming this year, some devices and features are surely out of question for 2025.
+On the matter of what’s not coming this year, some devices and features are surely out of the question for 2025.
 One of them, stated in earlier paragraphs, is variable aperture for the camera, expected for the iPhone 18 Pro models.

-Other feature that, in the best case scenario, will arrive only next year, is an under-display Face ID module.
+Another feature that, in the best-case scenario, will arrive only next year is an under-display Face ID module.
 The rumors aren’t clear on whether the move includes the selfie camera or only other parts, like the laser projector.

 There are two things, however, already known.
 Firstly, the under-display sensors will debut in the Pro models, with the vanilla iPhone only getting it in 2026.
 Secondly, the 2025 iPhone Pros will, at least, get a smaller Dynamic Island — no word on the regular model, though.